 In addition to working at A6 Physiotherapy Tom is also working at Blackburn General Hospital working closely with consultants and surgeons who specialise in orthopaedics and sports Injuries.

 Tom has also completed his post graduate Acupuncture training and is able to provide Acupuncture in the management of any musculoskeletal complaint.

 SPORTS MASSAGE THERAPIST

 Olivia Brewster is a qualified Human and Equine Sports Massage Therapist.
 VTCT Level 4 / ITEC Dip Eq Sports (www.bfitforever.co.uk)

 Olivia's massage interests developed through her own experience competing with her horses and being involved in other sporting interests such as running, cycling and swimming.
-As well as working with A6 Physiotherapy Olivia also works at the English Institute of Sport providing Sports massage for the British Cycling team at the Velodrome.
+As well as working with A6 Physiotherapy Olivia runs her own clinic in Cheshire under the brand name BfitForever which specialises in soft tissue massage and teaching Pilates.
+Olivia has a wealth of experience and has also previously worked for the English Institute of Sport and British Cycling as a Sports massage therapist.

 Before training to become a Sports Massage Therapist Olivia worked for long hours in an office job which involved lots of sitting down and driving.
 This consequently highlighted posture risk factors that ultimately affected her ability to perform in sports without pain or recurrent injuries.
 Olivia believes such problems can be prevented with regular sports massage.